rackerlabs/rackspace-how-to/content/dedicated-hosting/firewall-manager-v2-change-log.md

 - **Details**: This field identifies addition details of the configuration element that was modified.

-  **Example 1.2:** Example image of an active change log in the Firewall Manager v2
   <!-- Image "FWCPv2 Article 4 Image Example Change Log" --->